carlosmiguelviegas/csv-analyzer-node/README.md

 # csv-analyzer-node

-REST api to receive a csv file and read it as a read stream, process it and convert each row into Json.
+REST api built with NodeJs and express.js to receive a csv file, read it as a read stream, process it and convert each row into Json.